tbalint19/express-boilerplate/README.md

 5. _Setup githook_
   - create githook for before push - .git/hooks folder
   - delete the file extension for pre-push.sample (".sample")
-  - in the pre-push file:
+  - in the pre-push file (only this, delete what is currently there):

   ```bash
   #!/bin/sh